Heliodorus pillar: Nature and evolution of Vāsudeva

 The deity to whom the Heliodorus pillar was dedicated: Vāsudeva, as depicted on a coin of Agathocles of Bactria, 190–180 BCE.

 Vāsudeva refers to "Krishna, son of Vasudeva", "Vāsudeva" in the lengthened form being a vṛddhi-derivative of the short form Vasudeva, a type of formation very common in Sanskrit signifying "of, belonging to, descended from".
 The worship of Vāsudeva may have evolved from the worship of a historical figure belonging to the Vrishni clan in the region of Mathura.
 He is also known as a member of the five "Vrishni heroes".
 According to Upinder Singh "Vāsudeva-Krishna was the Indian God bearing the closest resemblance to the Greek God Herakles".
 He was also depicted on the coinage of Agathocles of Bactria c.
 190-180 BCE, which shows that he was already widely considered as a deity by that time, and probably as early as the 4th century according to literary evidence.
 In the Heliodorus pillar, Vāsudeva-Krishna was worshipped as the "God of Gods", the Supreme Deity.
 At one point Vāsudeva-Krishna came to be associated to the God Narayana-Vishnu.
 Epigraphically, this association is confirmed by the Hathibada Ghosundi Inscriptions of the 1st century BCE.
-It is thought that "by the beginning of the Christian era, the worship of Vasudeva, Vishnu and Narayana amalgamated".
-As a third step, Vāsudeva-Krishna was incorporated into the Chatur-vyūha concept of successive emanations of the God Vishnu.
-By the 2nd century CE, the "avatara concept was in its infancy", and the depiction of Vishnu with his four emanations (the Chatur-vyūha) starts to become visible in art at the end of the Kushan period.
+In the Heliodorus inscription, Vāsudeva is called Devadeva, and in the Hathibada Ghosandi inscriptions he is called Sarveśvara, which both together correspond with a verse from the Mahābhārata.